1858–59 United States House of Representatives elections

-The 1858–59 United States House of Representatives elections were held on various dates in various states between June 7, 1858, and December 1, 1859.
-Each state set its own date for its elections to the House of Representatives.
-238 representatives were elected in the new state of Oregon, the pending new state of Kansas, and the other 32 states before the first session of the 36th United States Congress convened on December 5, 1859.
-They were held during President James Buchanan's term.
+States held the 1858–59 United States House of Representatives elections between June 7, 1858, and December 1, 1859, during President James Buchanan's term.
+Each state set a date for its elections to the House.
+Voters in 34 states, including the new state of Oregon and the pending new state of Kansas, elected 238 Representatives before the first session of the 36th United States Congress convened on December 5, 1859.

-Winning a plurality for the first time, the Republicans benefited from multiple factors.
-These factors included the collapse of the nativist American Party, sectional strife in the Democratic Party, Northern voter dissatisfaction with the Supreme Court's March 1857 Dred Scott decision, political exposure of Democrats to chaotic violence in Kansas amid repeated attempts to impose slavery against the express will of a majority of its settlers, and a sharp decline in President Buchanan's popularity due to his perceived fecklessness.
+Winning a plurality for the first time, the Republicans benefited from multiple political factors.
+These included sectional strife in the Democratic Party, Northern voter anger with the Supreme Court's March 1857 Dred Scott decision, political exposure of Democrats to chaotic violence in Kansas amid repeated attempts to impose slavery against the express will of a majority of its settlers, and a plunge in President Buchanan's popularity due to his perceived fecklessness.
 In Pennsylvania, his home state, Republicans made particularly large gains.

 The pivotal Dred Scott decision was only the second time the Supreme Court had overturned an Act of Congress on Constitutional grounds, after Marbury v.
 Madison.
-The decision created apprehension in the Northern United States, where slavery had ceased to exist, that the Supreme Court would strike down any limitations on slavery anywhere in the United States with a ruling in Lemmon v.
+The decision created fear in the Northern United States, where slavery had ceased and was outlawed, that the Supreme Court would strike down limitations on slavery anywhere in the United States with a subsequent ruling in Lemmon v.
 New York.

 An inflammatory antislavery manifesto entitled The Impending Crisis of the South had attracted attention during the previous session of Congress.
 The book's author, Hinton Rowan Helper, attacked the planter class as a tyrannical oligarchy and called on poor white Southerners to overthrow them, "peacefully if we can, violently if we must."
 The Republicans financed a special edition of Helper's book for mass circulation which was endorsed by 68 Republican members of Congress, including the Republican House leader John Sherman.
 Following the elections, Republicans were the largest party in the House but lacked an overall majority and were forced to rely on Southern Oppositionists to organize the chamber.
-These Southerners refused to vote for Sherman to become Speaker of the United States House of Representatives due to his association with The Impending Crisis, resulting in the second-longest election in the history of the House of Representatives.
+These Southerners refused to vote for Sherman to become Speaker of the United States House of Representatives due to his association with The Impending Crisis.
 Sherman eventually withdrew in favor of William Pennington, who was elected.

 Republicans were united in opposing slavery in the territories and fugitive slave laws, while rejecting the abrogation of the Missouri Compromise, key aspects of the Compromise of 1850, the Kansas–Nebraska Act, and the Dred Scott decision.
 Though not yet abolitionist, Republicans openly derived a primary partisan purpose from hostility to slavery while furnishing a mainstream platform for abolitionism.
 None of the party's views or positions was new.
 However, their catalytic cohesion into a unified political vehicle, and the bold dismissal of the South, represented a newly disruptive political force.